quintenroets/canvasdl/README.md

    - Google Drive
    - Piazza
    - Gradescope
+- Developed for:
-- Developed for students at Columbia University
+   - Students at Columbia University
+   - Linux OS.
-- Useful for any school with (partly) the same platforms
+- Useful for any school using any of the listed platforms
-- Developed for Linux OS.
-- Contact developer for other platforms support.
+- Contact developer for other OS/platforms support.

 ## Installation